stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 The relevant parameters are ``NUM_ANY_SPACE`` and ``NUM_ANY_DISCONTINUOUS_SPACE``, respectively.
 Their default values in the configuration file are 10 and their allowed values are positive non-zero integers.
-PSyclone will raise a ``ConfigurationError`` if the supplied values are not integers or if 0 or a negative integer is supplied.
+PSyclone will raise a ``ConfigurationError`` if a supplied value is invalid.

 .. _dynamo0.3-api-transformations: